 4. Testing your security

-If you think installing an antivirus on every computer or device will protect your company from malicious actions, think again.
+If you think installing an antivirus on every computer or device will protect your company from attacks, think again.
 As recent data breaches have shown, hiring a professional organization to conduct a security audit will always reveal weaknesses you weren’t expecting.
 I encourage you to take a walk around your office and look at your employees’ desks.
 I guarantee, if you look hard enough, you’ll spot a password written down on a sticky note.

 5. Delete redundant data

-Many organizations deal with sensitive information as an essential part of their business; including companies in healthcare, finance, the public sector and education.
+Many organizations deal with sensitive information as an essential part of their business; especially companies in healthcare, finance, the public sector and education.
 Ensuring information disposal mechanisms are in place helps prevent stale data from being forgotten about and stolen at a later date.
 Having a system for shredding, erasing or otherwise modifying redundant data to be indecipherable will go a long way to ensuring your employees don’t stash it away.

 6. Spending more money and time on Cyber-security